-The Ironbridge Gorge WHS is an internationally recognised area of outstanding universal value and is designated as a conservation area.
+The Ironbridge Gorge WHS is an internationally recognised area of OUV and is designated as a conservation area.
 UNESCO awarded the Ironbridge Gorge World Heritage Site status in 1986 in recognition of the areas record of innovation during the Industrial Revolution.
-The 'Outstanding Universal Value' (or OUV) of the area is captured in the many historical sites, landscape, setting of the gorge and the social history of the area.
+The OUV of the area is captured in the many historical sites, landscape, setting of the gorge and the social history of the area.